xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+Tonight you will pay the wages of sin; Don't forget to leave a tip.